 Developed by German multinational pharmaceutical company Bayer, KERENDIA is available as film-coated, oblong tablets in two strengths, including pink-coloured 10mg tablets and yellow-coloured 20mg tablets.

-Approvals for KERENDIA
+Regulatory approvals for KERENDIA

-Chronic kidney disease (CKD) causes and symptoms
+Chronic kidney disease causes and symptoms

 The condition develops when the kidneys are damaged and become unable to filter blood normally.
-Patients may experience problems associated with fluid, electrolytes and waste build-up due to improper filtration, and the disease can increase the risk of developing heart disease.
+Patients may experience problems associated with fluid, electrolytes and waste build-up due to improper filtration and the disease can increase the risk of developing heart disease.
 Diabetes is currently the primary cause of CKD and kidney failure in the US.

-Symptoms associated with CKD are fatigue, loss of appetite, weight loss, swollen ankles, feet or hands, tiredness, itchy skin, muscle cramps, headache, insomnia, and blood in the urine.
+Symptoms associated with CKD are fatigue, loss of appetite, weight loss, swollen ankles, feet or hands, tiredness, itchy skin, muscle cramps, headache, insomnia and blood in the urine.

-Finerenone mechanism of action
+Finerenone’s mechanism of action

 Finerenone is a selective antagonist of the mineralocorticoid receptor (MR).
 Activated by aldosterone and cortisol, the nonsteroidal MRA regulates gene transcription.
 The overexpression of the MR is believed to contribute to fibrosis and inflammation.

-The drug inhibits MR-mediated sodium reabsorption as well as MR overexpression in both epithelial (kidney) and nonepithelial (heart and blood vessel) tissues.
+Finerenone selectively binds to the MR receptor, inhibiting MR-mediated sodium reabsorption as well as MR overexpression in both epithelial (kidney) and nonepithelial (heart and blood vessel) tissues.

-Finerenone has a high potency and selectivity for the MR but no significant affinity for androgen, progesterone, oestrogen or glucocorticoid receptors.
+Finerenone has a high potency and selectivity for the MR, but no significant affinity for androgen, progesterone, oestrogen or glucocorticoid receptors.

 Clinical trials on KERENDIA

-KERENDIA’s approval was supported by the positive outcomes of a double-blind, multi-centre, randomised, placebo-controlled, pivotal Phase III trial, FIDELIO-DKD, in patients with CKD associated with T2D.
+KERENDIA’s approval was supported by the positive outcomes of a double-blind, multi-centre, randomised, placebo-controlled, pivotal Phase III clinical trial, FIDELIO-DKD, in patients with CKD associated with T2D.

 The study was part of a comprehensive finerenone clinical trial programme that enrolled 13,000 patients with a wide spectrum of disease severity, including those with early kidney impairment and those in more advanced stages of kidney disease.